NumberRaptor482/MAZE_ROS/README.md

 #### Targets and subcommands list

+`help`: lists all targets and subcommands alongside their descriptions

 `sync`: syncs local files to remote system, deleting extraneous files on remote
 * `-nd`: no delete extra files
 * `-rv`: reverses direction (host pulls from remote), disables deletion